kyleecodes/Crypto-Trend-Analysis/README.md

-## Analysis of Cryptocurrency Trends, using Pycharm's Scientific Mode
+## Analysis of Cryptocurrency Trends

+### Using Pycharm's Scientific Mode for data visulization!

 #### Explore daily and weekly stats to discover the biggest winners and losers in crypto as well as most capitalized cryptocurrencies of all time!